 As for the general EIDL eligibility, your business must both meet the definition and size standards for a small business and be located in a declared disaster area to be eligible for an EIDL.

-According to the Small Business Administration, a small business:
+According to the Small Business Administration, a:

 - is a profit-seeking organization;